A beginner's guide to Kansas City's best hiking trails

-If you've taken up hiking over the course of the pandemic — or want to, but don't know where to start — we've got some favorite spots to share, with options for all kinds of hikers.
+If you've taken up hiking — or want to, but don't know where to start — we've got some favorite spots around the Kansas City metro to share, with options for all kinds of hikers.

 Before the pandemic, on those intoxicatingly temperate days that happen a few weekends a year, my husband and I (and eventually our kid) would drop whatever else we'd planned to go for an invigorating hike.